onier/RobWork/doc/ressources/installation_windows.hpp.md

 # Introduction # {#sec_rw_install_win_intro}
 This guide shows the steps for building the RobWork packages on a Windows platform.
-The guide is written based on a setup with Windows 10 and Visual Studio 2017 and the guide is last revised in March 2018.
+The guide is written based on a setup with Windows 10 and Visual Studio 2017 and the guide is last revised in November 2018.
 If you have any suggestions or additions to the guide, please post them on the issue tracker at https://gitlab.com/caro-sdu/RobWork/issues .

 RobWork is basically multiple projects: